 Upon expiration of the license, you can get a new license key in the same way.

-The key is individual and can only be used to check open source projects hosted on GitHub/Bitbucket.
+The key is individual and can only be used to check open source projects hosted on GitHub/GitLab/Bitbucket.
 Free license doesn't extend to projects' mirrors.